Last updated on 25 July 2022 by Jocelyn Mackie (Former civil litigation attorney. Content legal strategist at TermsFeed)

 This allows users who are interested in cookies to navigate directly to where they receive the most information on how and why you use them.

-If you do business in the E.U., your Privacy Policy provisions about cookies will not be enough to meet the EU Cookies Directive.
+If you do business in the EU, simply having a cookies clause in your Privacy Policy will not be enough to meet the EU Cookies Directive.
+It doesn't give the appropriate notice, so you will need at minimum a cookie consent notice in place.